jonlpersson/ed-latimore/site/_posts/2020-03-02-how-to-get-better-at-math-in-7-simple-steps.md

 ## 4) Hot tip: It's all simple when you can read it

-There are 3 simple steps that will help you read math and understand it better.
+3 simple steps will help you read math and understand it better.

 ### Step 1: The symbols and their meaning

 You have to know that “¾” means “divide 3 into 4 equal parts.
 You have to know the difference between “ -3 + 0” and “3 - 0”.
-This might seem obvious, but I’ve found that a lot of people’s lack of mathematical aptitude derives from not knowing basic stuff like this.
+This might seem obvious, but I’ve found that many people lack mathematical aptitude due to not knowing basic stuff like this.

 Make sure you know the symbols.
-You should not have to think about what it means when you see \|-4\|.
+You should not have to think about what it means to see \|-4\|.
 You may not know the answer, but you have to make sure that you at least know what it’s asking you.

 ### Step 2: Synonyms of the symbols

-The essence of math is the way one thing is always exchangeable for another.
+The essence of math is how one thing is always exchangeable for another.
 In this way, we can make problems easier to work with.

 “5/7” is the same thing is “5 \*(1/7)”.
 Depending on your problem, one form may make more sense to use than another.
 This doesn’t just work for the numbers as well.
-If you don't have a problem solving process, then you can swipe mine [here](/problem-solving-process/).
+You can swipe mine [here if you don't have a problem-solving process](/problem-solving-process/).

 Learn different ways to express the same idea.
 For example:

 * Adding a negative number is the same thing as subtracting its positive equivalent.
-* Multiplication is the same thing as adding the same amount together as many times you’re multiplying it.
+* Multiplication is the same thing as adding the same amount as many times you’re multiplying it.
 * Dividing a fraction by a number is the same as multiplying by that number’s inverse.

 These are just little examples of learning how to look at math as an interchange of ideas.